Reporting from 1 January 2022

 Institutions that have been recently licensed by the National Bank of Belgium and that have yet to report their first payment statistics are eligible for partial derogation.
 The derogation application form must be sent to firstname.lastname@example.org by the tenth day of the month after the reporting period.
 The National Bank of Belgium will have three weeks upon receipt of the application form to communicate its decision.

-Institutions that obtained a derogation for 2022 are included in this list.
-As the derogations are subject to a yearly review, the institutions that obtained a derogation for the reporting of 2023 data are included in this list.
-As from 2023 onwards the institutions that obtained a derogation for 2023 will no longer be required to report the MCC data.
+The derogations are subject to a yearly review and we will update the list of institutions that obtained a derogation accordingly.
+As from 2023 onwards the institutions that obtained a derogation are no longer required to report the MCC data.